• Digital Nomad Resources

 Croatia has become a popular destination for digital nomads, and at the start of 2021 they made history by being one of the first countries in the world to offer a digital nomad visa.

-Croatia is more affordable than Western Europe, and being outside of the Schengen Area makes it a convenient place to do a “visa run” for those who have outstayed their 90 days within Schengen Europe.
+Croatia is more affordable than Western Europe, making it an attractive option for nomads.
 Croatia has an amazing coastline jam-packed with historical sites, so choosing where to go can be overwhelming.
 In fact, its coastline is comically absurd if you just look at the map without knowing the geographical or political context.

 Bosnians: I wanna swim